Do You Have an IRS Payroll Tax Debt?

 If you qualify, an Offer in Compromise is often the best option for resolving payroll tax debt.
 An OIC is an agreement with the IRS to settle the debt for less than the amount owed.
 Our Senior Tax Consultants can discuss whether submitting an OIC is a viable option for dealing with your payroll tax debt.

 If an IRS financial investigation reveals that your business is unable to satisfy the debt quickly enough, the Revenue Officer will initiate a trust fund penalty investigation.
-The IRS will seek repayment from those individuals who are deemed responsible for the payroll tax debt.
+Also, the IRS will seek repayment from individuals responsible for the payroll tax debt.

 The IRS will initiate collections against you for trust fund taxes, just as if you owed personal back taxes.
 If the IRS asserts the penalty against you, they can take action to collect against your personal assets through federal tax liens, levies and seizures.

-In some cases, the debt can be forgiven through bankruptcy, but bankruptcy is not a universal solution to payroll tax debt and trust fund penalties.
-It’s also important to note that bankruptcy will affect your credit rating for 10 years.
+In some cases, the debt can be forgiven through bankruptcy, but bankruptcy isn’t a universal solution to payroll tax debt and trust fund penalties.
+Moreover, it’s also important to note that bankruptcy will affect your credit rating for 10 years.

-When the Trust Fund Penalty is assessed, a portion of the debt is transferred out of the business name, to the responsible taxpayer as an individual.
-The remaining portion of the debt remains owed by the business itself.
+When the Trust Fund Penalty is assessed, a portion of the debt is transferred out of the business name to the responsible taxpayer as an individual.
+The business itself remains responsible for the remaining portion of the debt.

-Bankruptcy for payroll taxes may require a two-pronged approach, assessing both the ability of the business and the individual to pay.
+Bankruptcy for payroll taxes may require a two-pronged approach, assessing the business’s and the individual’s ability to pay.
 There are different requirements for how taxes are treated in cases of business and personal bankruptcy.

 There are times when filing for bankruptcy may be the best option, but our goal is to make you aware of the alternatives available for resolving your payroll tax liability.